 Musical Toronto was launched on November 2011 and has become Canada’s leading classical music web-magazine.
 We are here to report on the things that make Toronto one of the most vibrant classical music communities going.
 Musical Toronto does this with an emphasis on exploring the city’s audacious spirit and fostering a sense of connectedness within and between our communities.
 We look forward to introducing our readers to the people who create and present classical music on a daily basis.

-Advertising, partnerships, and memberships are always welcome but are strictly curated.
-We do our best to promote local, independent, community-minded businesses and love to welcome newcomers to the community as well.
-If your company or arts group would like to learn more about the benefits of working with Musical Toronto, please contact our publisher, Michael Vincent [editor [AT] musicaltoronto.org].
+Advertising, partnerships, and memberships are always welcome at Musical Toronto but are strictly curated.
+We do our best to promote local, independent, community-minded businesses and love to welcome newcomers to the community.
+If you would like to learn more about the benefits of working with Musical Toronto, please contact our publisher, Michael Vincent [editor [AT] musicaltoronto.org].

 EDITOR-IN-CHIEF | PUBLISHER